If you're looking for the best wireless keyboard, we've got you covered right here.

 For wireless keyboards also, battery life is integral as you'll want something that can last for several days without needing to be charged up again.
 This is likely to be affected by if you want any backlighting or not.

 Having RGB or even just simple white lighting can look pretty tasteful, but having it on all the time is likely to drain the battery of your keyboard quicker than if you didn't have it on at all.
+You can read more about the pros and cons of RGB lighting right here.

 With all this in mind, we’ve selected these wireless keyboards based on their features, reviews, and other general points, that we think make them worth considering, plus, we’ve answered some of your most frequently asked questions so you can pick the best one for you.